-in millions of Swiss francs 2020 2019
+in millions of Swiss francs 2021 2020

-Balance as at 1 January (20) (21)
+Balance as at 1 January (19) (20)

-Increase in allowance for doubtful accounts recognised in consolidated income
+Increase in allowance for doubtful accounts recognised in consolidated income statement (7) (5)

-statement (5) (4)

-Amounts written off as uncollectible 2 1
+Amounts written off as uncollectible 1 2

-Reversal of allowance for doubtful accounts 2 3
+Reversal of allowance for doubtful accounts 5 2

-Currency translation effects 2 1
+Currency translation effects 2

-Balance as at 31 December (19) (20)
+Balance as at 31 December (20) (19)

-No significant impairment charge has been recognised in the consolidated income statement in 2020 or in 2019.
 Past due and impaired receivables are still considered recoverable.
 The carrying amount of accounts receivable - trade is considered to correspond to the fair value.